 What’s the difference between sorbet v sherbet?
 The main difference between sorbet and sherbet is the amount of dairy in each.
 Sorbet has no dairy, while sherbet has milk or cream.
 The milk or cream adds a bit of creamy texture to sherbet.
 Both contain very little fat, but sorbet is a great non-dairy and vegan option.

-Tips for making raspberry sorbet
+Tips for this sorbet recipe

 - If the sorbet isn’t frozen then it needs more chilling time.
 Continue churning in your ice cream maker or chill longer in the freezer.